Specializing in Lovebirds

-Olympic Aviaries is a small scale breeding operation located in Okotoks, AB, which is just 20 minutes south of Calgary, AB.
-We specialize in breeding and raising quality Peach faced Lovebirds and Chinese Painted quail, also known as Button quail.
+Olympic Aviaries is a small scale breeding operation located 30 min SE of Calgary, AB.
+We specialize in breeding and raising quality Peach faced Lovebirds; as well as other Lovebird species.
 Extensive genetic research is done to match breeding pairs together that will produce beautiful, healthy chicks.

-Our breeding season lasts from October to late May, and we do not believe in breeding multiple clutches in a row.
-We make sure to give all of our pairs 1 months rest between clutches.
+Our breeding season lasts from October to late May, and we do not believe in breeding more than 2 clutches a pair for every season.
 I do not breed any of my pairs through the months of June/July/August to accommodate my families vacation schedule.
 Availability and pricing for each mutation varies during each breeding season so please contact me or check out our For Sale page.

 Please note that if you don't see what you're looking for on our For Sale Page please contact me as I only place birds on this page that are weaned and ready to be re-homed.
 I may still have what you're looking for.
 Holds on offspring that are not yet weaned are available with a 50% deposit.